Oneirocom/Magick/apps/docs/docs/core-concepts/Overview.md

 ---
-title: Core Concepts Overview
+title: Overview
 description: The core concepts of Magick
 hide_table_of_contents: false
-sidebar_position: 5
+sidebar_position: 1
 ---

 # Few Shot

-How are you?
+This section has not been written yet.